codeklavier/codeklavier-extensions/README.md

 `randomN` -> a random number from a range as defined in the random section at the ini.

+For example:

+`conditional_result_1_true: message, osc, eaxmple_endpoint, 1`

+will send a 1 to the osc address `\example_endpoint`.
+So you could write your own OSC responders to do something with the incoming messages.
 Here's an example of an OSC function that receives the incoming OSC in SuperCollider

 `OSCdef(\myoscResponder, {|msg, time, addr, recvPort|